biomedia-mira/calibration_under_shifts/README.md

 # Where are we with calibration under dataset shift in image classification?

-This repository contains the code associated with the paper: 'Where are we with calibration under dataset shift in image classification?'.
+This repository contains the code associated with the paper: 'Where are we with calibration under dataset shift in image classification?' [link](https://arxiv.org/abs/2507.07780)

 ![alt text](figure1.png)